-Zero-Voltage-Switching Bud Converter (ZVS-BB); and A Cells, Double Clamp Zero Switching Converter (DC-Z secondary) is locked to the natural resonant frequency of the tank and is switching at primary current zero-crossing points both at turn-on and turn-off, eliminating switching losses in the transistors and reducing the generation of high order noise harmonics.
-The current in the primary resonant tank is a pure sinusoid rather than a square wave or a partially sinusoidal waveform; because it does not rely on closed loop operations, but
+Zero-Voltage-Switching Buck-Boost Converter (ZVS-BB); and Adaptive Cells, Double Clamp Zero Voltage Switching Converter (DC-ZVS).

+The Sine Amplitude Converter is a transformer-based series-resonant topology that operates at a fixed secondary) is locked to the natural resonant frequency of the tank and is switching at primary current zero-crossing points both at turn-on and turn-off, eliminating switching losses in the transistors and reducing the generation of high order noise harmonics.
+The current in the primary resonant tank is a pure sinusoid rather than a square wave or a partially sinusoidal waveform; because it does not rely on closed loop operations, but on voltage imbalance across its resonant tank, its dynamic performance is effectively broadband, up to 2/3 of the switching frequency.